The coastal path at the start of the Coast to Coast | John Millen

 For instance, you may wish to know a bit more about the walking conditions on Wainwrights’ coast to coast walk, the remoteness of the routes, the presence of signage, and who Wainwright actually was.

 Another aspect of your coast to coast walk planning will likely be the grade of the walk and how challenging or comfortable Wainwright’s walk can be.
 To help you answer all these questions, we have prepared a detailed cheat sheet on things to know before you begin planning your Coast to Coast walk.
+Interested in a guided walk?
+Read the answers to all FAQs on guided Coast to Coast walks.

 Which Coasts Are Linked On This Walking Trail in England?